jekkos/find3-openwrt-scanner/README.md

 ## Requirements ##

 First make sure you find a usb dongle that has monitor mode enabled on OpenWrt.
-For this I used an rtl8192cu chipset.
+For this I used an rtl8192cu chipset which can be found in those rtl8818cus dongles, which became very popular for use with a raspberry pi.
-These are tiny, cheap and small and can be ordered in your local electronics shop.
-For example a 8188cus dongle should work.

 You can choose to run the scanner using `airodump-ng` or `tcpdump`.
 Initially I wanted to use airodump but for some reason it always stopped the packet capture (probably a driver issue).
 This issue was caused